-Title: Ser Kenrick Lackland, Initiate of the Heroes’ Guild; also called "The Hammer"
+Title: Ser Kenrick Lackland "the Hammer", Initiate of the Heroes' Guild

 Tropes: Will Not Tell a Lie, Knight in Shining Armor, possible Secret Legacy, The Golden Rule, Nice Guy

 Actor: Henry Cavill, Ref: Galadedrid Damodred from Wheel of Time

 "'Tis always easier to make a friend before blood has been shed."

 - 1.4 Disadvantages

 - 1.8 Encumbrance

 - 1.10 Melee Attacks